 If someone says you do things short-term, it just means you don’t make a lot of plans with the future in consideration.
 This can be translated to living life on the fast lane.
 How you think affects how you respond to stuff going on around you.
 In this case, how does short-term thinking affect your money?
-Someone with short-term plans obviously doesn’t care about budgets, savings and investments.
+Someone with short-term plans doesn’t care about budgets, savings, and investments.
 If you cannot think and by extension make plans for a very long time ahead of you, it means you cannot adequately plan for emergencies and impromptu expenses.
-What this means is that everything can become an overwhelming situation for your brand because you have not adequately planned for a long period of time.
+What this means is that everything can become an overwhelming situation for your brand because you have not adequately planned for a long period.

 Why is short-term planning affecting your finances?